by321/safetensors_util/readme.md

          }
     }

-and write it to safetensors file header using the writemd command:
+and write it to a safetensors file header using the **writemd** command:

         python safetensors_util.py writemd input.safetensors input.json output.safetensors